NCAR/CICE/README.md

 ====================================================================
-CICE (Community Ice CodE) in The CESM (Community Earth System Model)
+CICE in The CESM (Community Earth System Model)
 ====================================================================

 The CICE User's Guide is available at: